 Giving service is vital to our recovery.
 It is through service to others, and to the Fellowship, that we keep what has been so generously given to us.

-(Things to stress: different kinds of service, how this recovery helps us in the outside world.)

 Recovery

 Our primary purpose is to recover from underearning.

 Giving service to others and to the U.A.
 Fellowship is a tool vital to our recovery—we can only keep what has been so generously given to us by passing it on.
-The direct connection to other members of the fellowship that comes with service frees us from the isolation and loneliness that so tormented us before we came into the program.
-We learn that we have a voice—that when we speak, people not only listen but actually value our contribution.
-And it is through service that we work the Twelfth Step, sharing our experience, strength and hope with those who still suffer from compulsive underearning.
+It is through service that we work the Twelfth Step, sharing our experience, strength and hope with those who still suffer from compulsive underearning.

 Underearning is a disease of the spirit, our self-will run riot: if we cannot be the biggest winners, then we make ourselves the biggest losers.
 If we cannot get everything we want, then we allow ourselves nothing.
-Through service, by truly listening to and responding to the needs of others, we learn how to put our egos aside, and come to see our own true worth and the value we bring to the world.
+Through service, by truly listening to and responding to the needs of others, we learn how to set our own egos aside, and begin to see our true worth and the value we bring to the world.

 There are as many paths to recovery in UA as there are members, and there is no rule or formula for Service that fits everyone.
 The guidelines below are suggestions only: please take what you need and leave the rest!

 It is especially worth understanding that there is no pecking order or priority suggested here: one kind of service is not intrinsically better or more required for recovery than any other.
-We recommend that you talk things over with other people, and find the approach that works best for you.
+We recommend that you talk things over with other recovering underearners, and find the approach that works best for you.